transferwise/pipelinewise/docs/installation_guide/encrypting_passwords.rst

 **Tip:**
-Further details about creating and importing project please check the :ref:`creating_pipelines` section.
+For further details about creating and importing projects, please check the :ref:`creating_pipelines` section.